czechmate777/assignment2/drunkbot/README.md

 Summary
 -------
  We have decided to implement a chatbot who is somewhat intoxicated but coherent and able to learn from user interaction.
 This bot will interact with the user based on pre-programmed sentence structures as dynamically generated responses based on user input through the use of natural language processing.

+ The latest updates are listed at the end of this readme document.

 SDLC: Agile with Scrum
 -----------------------------